 This Brioche bread is delicious as the original because my French friend gave me the recipe.
-It’s great to be able to enjoy the homemade version and not noticing the difference.
-Though I wonder how often will I make this Brioche bread because regarding its ingredients it is not the healthiest one!
+It’s great to be able to enjoy the homemade version and not notice the difference.
+Though I wonder how often I will make this Brioche bread because, regarding its ingredients, it is not the healthiest one!

 But this little marvel is really worth the detour once in a while.
 It’s hard to stop when you start taking a small slice.

 Try spreading this amazing Apple curd on your brioche, and you will be amazed.

 - Dissolve the yeast in the warm milk and let stand for 10 to 15 minutes.

 - In the mixer bowl, pour the flour.
 Put the sugar and salt.

 - Pour in the milk/yeast mixture without bringing it into contact with salt or sugar.
 Mix coarsely.

 - Add the orange blossom water.
 Add the eggs.
 Then knead at low speed for 6 to 7 minutes.

 - Stop kneading as soon as the butter is nicely combined.
 The dough should be very smooth and elastic.

 - Place the dough in a bowl, and cover it with foil.
 Leave to rise in a warm place away from moist for at least 1h30 to 2 hours.